nplrkn/alsoran/README.md

 ## Quickstart
 ```
 cargo build
-./target/debug/gnb-cu --mcc 111 --mnc 11 --amf-ip 5.5.5.5 &
 ./target/debug/gnb-cu --mcc 111 --mnc 11 --amf-ip 5.5.5.5
 ```

-This uses the simplified startup model for running on a single host.
-The first instance binds to 127.0.0.1.
-The second binds to 127.0.0.2.

 ## Current support
 - UE registration demo against free5GC.